pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 To test if the S3 Bucket Policy allows access for bucket administrators we need to check if a Statement is present in the Policy and to test the content of that single Statement.

+`@thinkinglabs/aws-iam-policy` provides the ability to retrieve a single Statement by its `Sid` if one was provided.

 ```typescript
 const statement = policy.getStatement("MyFancySID");
 ```

-`@thinkinglabs/aws-iam-policy` provides the ability to retrieve a single Statement by its `Sid` if one was provided.
+Let us test if the S3 Bucket Policy grants admin rights for administrators by checking if the Policy contains the Statement "*Allow access for Bucket Administrators*".

 ```typescript
 import {expect} from "chai";